 - Add the PlanetTogether program assembly references.
 These assemblies are available as part of any PlanetTogether Installation.
 Default installation directory is: C:\ProgramData\PlanetTogether APS\Software\

-Note: PlanetTogether assembly references will be version specific.
-To make sure your customization is compatible with the specific version that will be running the add-in, make sure to to reference the PlanetTogether assemblies from the correct software version.
+Note: PlanetTogether assembly references will be version-specific.
+To make sure your customization is compatible with the specific version that will be running the add-in, make sure to reference the PlanetTogether assemblies from the correct software version.

 Including Additional Assemblies

 PlanetTogether clients automatically load several of the .net system and utility assemblies.
 The client application also loads many DevExpress UI Components.
 To include additional assemblies to use within your customization, they must be manually added to PlanetTogether application folders.

 For scheduling customizations, this includes all service application folders and all client executable folders.
 Instance Program files are found in the Software version folder in the install directory.
 The default location is: c:\ProgramData\PlanetTogether APS\Software\[Version]\ProgramFiles.

 For MyViews and other UI customizations, references only need to be added to the APSClient application.
 The client will not automatically retrieve extra assemblies from the server.
 This can be done manually for each user, or on the server.
 When users run the APS Sign-In application and log into a new version for the first time, the client will be retrieved from the server.
 The zip file retrieved is Client.zip found in the software version folder.
 This file will need to be extracted, the extra dlls added, then rezipped and placed in the same location.

 For scheduling customizations the output assembly file name must begin with "schedCust."
 For example schedCust.Customer.Scheduling.dll

 In visual studio this is changed under the project settings -> Application -> Assembly Name section.

 UI customizations do not require a prefix for the output file name.